CoolConfucius/WishList/README.md

 ## Frontend Javascript
 Thanks to Jade, jQuery dom manipulation is sigficantly minimized.
 Populating data is handled server side.

-In public/js, addProduct.js, main.js, and showpage.js mainly handles ajax calls.
+Inside public/js: addProduct.js, main.js, and showpage.js mainly handle ajax calls.

 ## Model and Schema
 models/product.js defines the schema and serves as the model of the product document in this full stack app.